Code-Institute-Submissions/andna5980-kefir-repo_JuneResub/README.md

 -   Kefir website was also viewed on different devices such as Desktop, Laptop, Android, iPhone 8 & iPhone11 Pro.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Family and friends were asked to test and review the website in order to spot any issues or bugs.

+### Known Bugs

+-   On mobile devices when collapse navigation expands, it pushes the Hero Image down leaving only the cover text at the same level of menu items.